travis-ci/docs-travis-ci-com/blog/_posts/2012-02-27-announcing_python_and_perl_support_on_travis_ci.md

 ## Getting Your Python Project on Travis CI

 Travis CI provides multiple Python and Perl versions to test against.
-To get started, you need to add one file (.travis.yml) and the Github hook as described in the [Getting Started guide](http://about.travis-ci.org/docs/user/getting-started/).
+To get started, you need to add one file (.travis.yml) and the GitHub hook as described in the [Getting Started guide](http://about.travis-ci.org/docs/user/getting-started/).
 A minimal .travis.yml would look like this:

     language: python